samburns492/PackageDeliveryApp/README.md

 # PackageDeliveryApp
-Python application that uses addresses and
+Python application that uses addresses and distances to calculate a solution to the travelling salesman problem for a package delivery company.

 Run Instructions: